 We all have a couple of cans of paint floating around our homes somewhere.
 Maybe it’s that can of bright red you thought you would be bold with and then changed your mind.
 Or maybe it’s a half can of white you keep around for touch-ups that rarely get touched up.
-No matter the reason for your old paint cans, there’s one thing you need to know: is it still usable?
+Since there are so many projects to do with leftover paint, you may be wondering: is this old paint still usable?
 If you’re wondering how to tell if your paint is off, follow these steps to test if your old paint is still usable.

 The good news is that if you have an unopened can of paint that has been stored properly, it’s almost guaranteed to still be fine to use.
 Unopened latex and water-based acrylic paints can last up to 10 years and alkyd and oil-based paints can last up to 15 years.
 Unopened paint maintains its ratio of liquids and semi-solids which is why it’s fine to use after a long period of time.
 Once the can is opened and exposed to air, this ratio begins to change.

 It’s important you test a small patch before you plan to use that can of 5-year-old paint in your home.
 Since the paint has been sitting for so long, it’s likely it has separated.
 You will have to blend the contents thoroughly with a paint stirrer for at least five minutes.
 Stir up the paint and then test it on a piece of cardboard.
 If the paint looks normal and goes on smoothly, then you’re ready to start painting!
 If you notice lumps or grainy bits that you can’t stir out, the paint’s chemical makeup has changed and it cannot be used.